davidcl64/meso-challenge/README.md

 # install deps
 npm install

-# run in development mode
+# run in development mode.
+This mode keeps watch for changes and runs
+linting and unit tests when any are detected.
+If everything passes, the service will be brought up, however you must point the MONGO_DB environment variable and a running instance of MongoDB.
+To run the service along with MongoDB, see running under Docker.

 npm run dev

 # run tests